 It has a lovely historical center.
 La Piagga, one of the most beautiful staircases in Italy, is a must see.

 Also the Festival of Witches, which is held in Corinaldo every year on Halloween, earned this village its Orange Flag.
 This event encourages hundreds of visitors and locals alike to celebrate together.

 Province of Macerata

-This village is mainly focused on art and features various works of different periods, again mainly Medieval times.
-Works by Simone de Magistris, Pomarancio, and Pinacoteca Scipione Gentili are well worth the visit.
-Around July and August, San Ginesio hosts an International Folklore Festival, exploring the many local traditions.
-This is a great addition to a holiday exploring Le Marche villages.
-Also, don’t miss the dwelling of San Liberato, a hermit of his day.
+Also, around July and August, San Ginesio hosts the International Folklore Festival, exploring the many local traditions.
+This event is a great addition to a holiday spent exploring Le Marche villages.
+Also, don’t miss the dwelling of San Liberato, an ancient martyr who became a saint.

 Province of Fermo

-During August, this city hosts yet another historical reenactment.
-The main square in the historical center offers an atmosphere that is sure to amaze you.
-The main famous site of Servigliano is the 1915 prison camp.
-It features gorgeous old castle walls surrounding it.
+During August, this city holds yet another historical reenactment.
+The main square in the historical center has an atmosphere that is sure to amaze you.

 Province of Pesaro-Urbino